Taliban sweep across Afghanistan's south; take 4 more cities

 Herat had been under militant attack for two weeks, with one wave blunted by the arrival of warlord Ismail Khan and his forces.
 But on Thursday afternoon, Taliban fighters broke through the city’s defensive lines.

-The insurgents circulated photos and a video showing Khan in their captivity as well as video footage that appeared to show two Afghan military Black Hawk helicopters — provided by the U.S. — that were captured in Herat.
+The insurgents circulated photos and a video showing Khan in their captivity as well as video footage that appeared to show captured military helicopters.

 In Kandahar, insurgents seized the governor’s office and other buildings, witnesses said, adding that the governor and other officials fled the onslaught.
 They spoke on condition of anonymity because the defeat has yet to be acknowledged by the government, which has not commented on the latest advances.

-Note: This story has been corrected to show that the Taliban have taken 17 provincial capitals, not 18, and to remove a reference to captured helicopters being Black Hawks supplied by the U.S. Their make and origin was unclear.